dillonkearns/incrementalelm.com/content/articles/exit-gatekeepers.md

 toString (SSN rawSsn) = rawSsn
 ```

-The public accessor function has the same effect as our publicly exposed constructor did, allowing us to accidentally pass the raw data to our `genericSendData`{code}.
+The public accessor function has the same effect as our publicly exposed constructor did, allowing us to accidentally pass the raw data to our `genericSendData`.

 ```elm
 storeSsn : SSN -> Cmd Msg